AdverseEvent.ai

 From the FDA-Approved Label

-Excerpts from the official FDA-approved prescribing information for Ibuprofen.
+Excerpts from the official FDA-approved prescribing information for Ibuprofen Dye Free.
 This is the authoritative source on indications, warnings, and known adverse reactions.

 Indications

-temporarily relieves minor aches and pains due to: o headache o toothache o backache o menstrual cramps o the common cold o muscular aches o minor pain of arthritis temporarily reduces fever
+temporarily relieves minor aches and pains due to: headache toothache backache menstrual cramps the common cold muscular aches minor pain of arthritis temporarily reduces fever

 Warnings

 Allergy alert: Ibuprofen may cause a severe allergic reaction, especially in people allergic to aspirin.
-Symptoms may include: hives facial swelling asthma (wheezing) shock skin reddening rash blisters If an allergic reaction occurs, stop use and seek medical help right away.
-Stomach bleeding warning: This product contains an NSAID,which may cause severe stomach bleeding.
-The chance is higher if you: are age 60 or older have had stomach ulcers or bleeding problems take a blood-thinning (anticoagulant) or steroid drug take other drugs containing prescription or nonprescription NSAIDs [aspirin, ibuprofen, naproxen, or others] have 3 or more alcoholic drinks every day while using this product take more or for a longer time than directed Heart attack and stroke warning: NSAIDs, except aspirin, increase the risk of heart attack, heart failure, and stroke.
+Symptoms may include: rash facial swelling asthma (wheezing) hives skin reddening shock blisters If an allergic reaction occurs, stop use and seek medical help right away.
+Stomach bleeding warning: This product contains an NSAID, which may cause severe stomach bleeding.
+The chance is higher if you: take more or for a longer time than directed take a blood thinning (anticoagulant) or steroid drug have had stomach ulcers or bleeding problems have 3 or more alcoholic drinks every day while using this product are age 60 or older take other drugs containing prescription or nonprescription NSAIDs [aspirin, ibuprofen, naproxen, or others] Heart attack and stroke warning: NSAIDs, except aspirin, increase the risk of heart attack, heart failure, and stroke.
 These can be fatal.
 The risk is higher if you use more than directed or for longer than directed.
+Do not use if you have ever had an allergic reaction to any other pain reliever/fever reducer right before or after heart surgery Ask a doctor before use if stomach bleeding warning applies to you you have a history of stomach problems, s...

 Disclaimer